dky9jzsc79-ux/das-remix-toolkit-venv/README.md

 ### `tidal-search` — Search Tidal

-Search Tidal for tracks and get URLs (for use with tidal-dl-ng).
+Search Tidal for tracks and get URLs (for use with tidal-dl).

 ```bash
 # Search and show top 3 results